jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateBasics/task.md

-Imagine that you have a function that calculates the sum of two numbers.
+Imagine that you have a function for calculating the sum of two numbers.
 If you want to calculate the sum of two integers, you can write a function that takes two `int` numbers as arguments and returns their sum.
-But if you also want to have such a function for `double`, `long long`, `float`, and your custom type `Fraction`, you will have to write a separate function for each type.
-This is not very convenient to write a lot of functions that would do the same thing but with different types.
+However, suppose you also want to have such a function for `double`, `long long`, `float`, and a custom type such as `Fraction`.
+You will have to write a separate function for each type.
+This becomes inconvenient, as you end up writing multiple functions that essentially do the same thing but with different data types.

-Templates are created to address this exact issue.
+Templates are designed to address this exact issue.
 They allow you to write a single function that can work with different types.
-In this case, you can write a template function that takes two arguments of any type and returns their sum as a variable of the same type.
+For instance, you can write a template function that takes two arguments of any type and returns their sum as a variable of the same type.

-The syntax for creating a template function is simple: you need to write the `template` keyword followed by the `typename` keyword and the type name you want to use as a template parameter.
-Then you can use this type name in the function as if it were a regular type:
+The syntax for creating a template function is simple: you start with the `template` keyword, followed by the `typename` keyword, and then include the type name you want to use as a template parameter.
+Then, you can use this type name in the function as if it were a regular type:

 ```cpp
 template <typename T>